-- 1. A substance use disorder assessment is an evaluation designed to determine the most appropriate level of care based on criteria established by the American Society of Addiction Medicine (ASAM), the extent of drug or alcohol use, abuse, or dependence and related problems, and the comprehensive treatment needs of a client with a substance use disorder diagnosis. - a.
+- A substance use disorder assessment is an evaluation designed to determine the most appropriate level of care based on criteria established by the American Society of Addiction Medicine (ASAM), the extent of drug or alcohol use, abuse, or dependence and related problems, and the comprehensive treatment needs of a client with a substance use disorder diagnosis. - a.
 Course of treatment and changes in level of care must be based on best practices as defined by the current ASAM Patient Placement Criteria. - b.
 Re-assessments must be spaced appropriately throughout the course of treatment to ensure the treatment plan is effectively managing the client's changing needs. - c.
-Substance use disorder assessments are limited to two encounter-based units of service per State Fiscal Year.
 Each complete assessment corresponds to one unit of service. - d.
 An assessment may involve more than one session and may span multiple days.
 If the assessment spans multiple days, the final day of the assessment is reported as the date of service.